 Shortlisting: who gets invited to interview?

 Tutors review each application before deciding on a shortlist in late November or early December.
 Tutors then interview the shortlisted candidates, usually in early to mid December.
-Please check the details for your course on the interview timetable.
+An interview timetable will be published here as soon as this becomes available.

 You will receive an email or letter indicating whether or not you have been invited for interview.
 You may not receive this until a week before the interviews are due to take place.
 If you have been invited, the letter will include practical details of your interview and further information.